-In recent years, Magento migration has gradually considered as an indispensable trend for Magento users.
-Probably no one doesn’t know about tremendous benefits that Magento 2 brings for us, from more modern and eye-catching design (plenty of themes and templates), excellent performance (fast and stable) to great user experience (convenient checkout with multiple payment methods), and so on.
+In recent years, Magento migration has gradually been considered an indispensable trend for Magento users.
+Probably no one doesn’t know about the tremendous benefits that Magento 2 brings for us, from more modern and eye-catching design (plenty of themes and templates), excellent performance (fast and stable), to great user experience (convenient checkout with multiple payment methods), and so on.
 However, the cost of Magento migrations might be a burden for small to medium e-commerce businesses.
-In the US, UK, it would take at least $15,000 to migrate Magento 1 to Magento 2 (for very simple projects).
+In the US, UK, it would take at least $15,000 to migrate Magento 1 to Magento 2 (for elementary projects).
 Understanding the financial difficulties of many Magento store owners, we made this special Magento migration plan, showing them how to migrate Magento 1 to 2 smoothly and effectively – within their limited budget.
-Let’s figure out now!
+Let’s figure it out now!

 First, Knowing Clearly About Magento Migration Process

-All of your existing Magento themes and extensions will be useless when being moved to Magento 2 and replaced by the new (similar) ones.
-The things can be migrated are just your database assets and some custom code by using available toolkits of Magento.
+All of your existing Magento themes and extensions will be useless when moved to Magento 2 and replaced by the new (similar) ones.
+The things that can be migrated are your database assets and some custom code by using available toolkits of Magento.

 Overall, Magento 1 to Magento 2 migration is a complicated process, requiring strong technical expertise and experience to carry out.
 Otherwise, it can lead to some serious damages such as losing your customers and sale orders information.